Hunter Education Courses and Examinations

-Ontario’s Hunter Education Program, administered by the Ministry of Natural Resources and Forestry in partnership with the Ontario Federation of Anglers and Hunters, is delivered by approximately 300 certified instructors across the province and is a minimum 12 1/2 hours long ( to a maximum of 15 1/2 hours ).
+Ontario’s Hunter Education Program, administered by the Ministry of Northern Development, Mines, Natural Resources and Forestry in partnership with the Ontario Federation of Anglers and Hunters, is delivered by approximately 300 certified instructors across the province and is a minimum 12 1/2 hours long ( to a maximum of 15 1/2 hours ).

 If you would like to purchase Ontario’s Hunter Education Manual please contact the Ontario Federation of Anglers and Hunters at (705) 748-5785 or a local instructor.

 Students are encouraged to take a “One-Stop” combined course (Ontario Hunter Education Course and Canadian Firearms Safety Course – minimum 20 hours).
-Graduates will meet provincial training requirements to obtain a H1 class hunting licence and the federal training requirements for firearms ownership.
+Graduates will meet provincial training requirements to obtain a hunting licence and the federal training requirements for firearms ownership.

 Ontario residents applying for their first Ontario licence to hunt, and residents who cannot provide proof of having held a hunting licence after January 1, 1968, must complete Ontario’s Hunter Education Course (OHEC) and pass the examination.